This section will describe how the designer generates the XSL-FO

 There are several way of adding XSL-FO code to your report:

 The first one in the Free Code field.
 This allows the

 insertion of code in cells, rows and tables.
 We will not

 explain it in this section since it has already been explained

-The report initialization code can be set in the report properties,
+The report initialization code can be set in the report

+or report variables.
 For example we create here a variable

 used later in the report using $ordernumber.

 the code will then be placed at the very top of the generated

 Each detail area and the report header contain an Advanced

 Start Code: will be place before the table creation for

 Before row code: the code will be placed after the table

 loop and before the row generation.